 “And why do I need to do that?”
 Jorick tapped his foot impatiently.

 “Like I said, I got bored.”
 Loren jammed his hands in his pockets.
 “Look, it was an accident.
-I mean, the one girl’s pretty hot, you know?
+I mean, Beth, the burnet, she’s pretty hot, you know?
 And I didn’t think anything would come of it, but she got all attached and shit.
 Then when I tried to get rid of her I kind of, accidentally, said something about vampires and that just got her all excited.”
 He paused hopefully, but when Jorick only glared he continued.
-“Well, I kinda ended up promising her I’d make her one too.
+“Well, I kinda ended up promising her I’d make her one, too.
 I didn’t know she’d be all into it.
 I thought she’d scream and run away like a normal person.
 But I can’t get rid of her now, and she’s got her friend helping her.
 They’re stalking me!
 Seriously!
 I haven’t been able to go home for days because I’m afraid they’ll follow me and do something horrible while I’m asleep!
 I’ve been hiding in all kinds of places!
 Then I saw your light on tonight and I thought you could, you know, help me out,” he finished lamely.

 “Of all the stupid, asinine things!”
 Jorick growled.
 “It’s idiots like you…” he broke off and jabbed a finger at the boy.
 “You don’t understand the implications of what could happen here, do you?”

 Jorick growled again.
-“I’ll handle this – this one time – because if I don’t, they’ll end up dead, but if I ever have to do this again I swear, Loren, that you’ll be more than sorry!”
+“I’ll handle this – this one time – because if I don’t, they’ll end up dead, but if I ever have to do this again, I swear, Loren, that you’ll be more than sorry!”

 Jorick turned on his heel and strode back to the front room, while Loren slumped against the wall with a heavy sigh of relief.

 “Mind thing?”
 Katelina asked.
 “What mind thing does he need to do?”